Luismbpr/Luismbpr/README.md

 # About me
 - Hi, I’m @Luismbpr, an Engineer, Data Scientist with a wide variety of interests.
-- I am focused in Data Analysis, Data Science, and other related topics.
+- I am focused on Data Science, Data Analysis and other related topics.
 - 📫 How to reach me.
 You can reach me via Github messages at the moment.